 What is a unit title?

-Unit titles are the most widely used form of multi-unit property ownership.
+Unit titles are the most widely used form of multi-unit property ownership and are regulated by the Unit Titles Act 2010.
 Unit title developments are typically apartment blocks, units, townhouses, office blocks and industrial or retail complexes.

 In a unit title development, owners own a defined part of the building, such as an apartment or unit, and may also have shared ownership in common areas such as lifts, lobbies or driveways.
 Collectively, all the unit owners in a unit title development make up the body corporate.
 The body corporate is responsible for a range of management, financial and administrative matters relating to the common property and to the building as a whole.